Key Objectives + Considerations

 - Bluebeam ID: Users will use a Bluebeam ID (BBID), to log in to Revu 21 and Bluebeam Cloud.
 Anyone who has previously logged into Studio has created a Bluebeam ID.
 They may continue to use this Bluebeam ID to log in to Revu 21, Studio, and Bluebeam Cloud — unless you’re implementing single sign-on (SSO), in which case they’ll use their SSO credentials.

 - Revu 21: With a subscription plan, users will now be required to log into Revu to access the application.
 After their first login, they’ll no longer be required to log in each time unless they log out before exiting Revu.
 Besides being required to log in, users will continue to experience the same Bluebeam Revu and Studio Projects/Sessions they do today.
 Revu 21 has the same UI as Revu 20, 2019, and 2018.
 All features in the new Revu desktop version will be familiar to you from Revu 20, but the feature set included in each subscription package differs from Revu Standard, CAD, and eXtreme.

 - Bluebeam Cloud: Bluebeam Cloud is a new suite of cloud-based solutions custom-built for the AECO industry.
-Using Bluebeam Cloud, you’ll be able to comment and collaborate on project documents, in addition to managing your punch, RFI, and submittal workflows from the office or the field on any web or iOS device.
+Using Bluebeam Cloud, you’ll be able to comment and collaborate on project documents, in addition to managing your punch, RFI, and submittal workflows from the office or the field on any web or iOS/Android device.

 - Bluebeam University: Bluebeam University (BBU) is an online, on-demand learning platform designed to grow Bluebeam users’ confidence and skills, simplify organization-wide training, and reduce time to value.
 Bluebeam University was previously offered as a separate, paid subscription.
 Subscribers will now receive an email with a personalized link to grant them access and create login credentials separate from a BBID.